naylence/.github/profile/README.md

 ## What is Naylence?

 Naylence is a messaging and runtime layer for **agents, tools, and clients** that need:
-- secure connectivity across networks and trust domains
+- secure, authenticated messaging across networks and trust domains
-- routing by logical address (topology-independent callers)
+- logical-address routing — callers are decoupled from network topology
-- reliability features like flow control, delivery guarantees, and load balancing (as you grow)
+- reliability primitives: flow control, delivery guarantees, and load balancing

+## Security model (built-in)

+- **Trust-domain isolation** — agents declare which trust domain they belong to; the fabric is designed to enforce boundaries at the messaging layer.
+- **Tiered security profiles** — four supported profiles selected by name: development (no auth), gated (OAuth 2 / JWT at the edge), overlay (message signing), and strict-overlay (signing + sealed encryption, via the advanced security packages).
+- **Overlay → strict-overlay** — overlay signs envelopes with Ed25519 key pairs for provenance and tamper evidence; strict-overlay upgrades to X.509 certificate-based signing, SPIFFE-style workload identities, and end-to-end sealed envelope encryption.
+- **Policy-based authorization** — rule-ordered allow/deny policies for routing and addressing permissions (connect, send, receive).
+- **Pluggable auth & token layer** — designed for multiple token providers (static, OAuth 2 client-credentials, PKCE, shared-secret) and verifiers (JWKS, shared-secret), composable via the factory/profile system.

 ## Start here